Stalag 17 (1953) - full transcript

 Hey, look at me!
 I'm your baby!

-Get a load of that blond.
+Get a load of that blonde.

-She's build like a brick Kremlin.
+She's built like a brick Kremlin.

-Hey, comrade!
+Hey, Comrade!
 Here I am!

 Harry Shapiro,

-Lay off!
-The blond is mine!
+Lay off, the blonde is mine!

-Hey, Olga Volga!
+Hey, Olga, Volga!

 Wait for me!